jerdog/jerdog-stackbit-web/src/pages/about.md

 template: page
 ---

 **Jeremy Meiss** is a Developer Relations and Community professional based in the Midwest.
-He is currently the Director of DevRel at Solace, previously at Auth0, XDA, and numerous consulting gigs.
+He is currently the Head of DevRel & Community at [CircleCI](https://circleci.com), and was previously at [Solace](https://solace.com), [Auth0](https://auth0.com), [XDA](https://xda-developers.com).
 He has spent the last 25+ years in technology, with a vast proportion of that in software engineering.

 > Developers don’t care that you know, until they know that you care.